Pet Sounds: Genre, debate over categorization and psychedelia

-Pet Sounds blends elements of pop, jazz, classical, exotica, and avant-garde music, according to Stebbins, who argues that the album defies singular categorization: "There isn't much rocking here, and even less rolling.
-Pet Sounds is at times futuristic, progressive, and experimental. [...] and the only blues are in the themes and in Brian's voice."
+Pet Sounds blends elements of pop, jazz, classical, exotica, and avant-garde music.
+Stebbins argues that the album defies singular categorization: "Pet Sounds is at times futuristic, progressive, and experimental. [...] and the only blues are in the themes and in Brian's voice."
 Johnston heard persistent doo-wop and R&B influences.
-Further to the album's R&B heritage, music journalist Noah Berlatsky stated that several characteristics of the Beach Boys' sound "which seem coded white", such as "the fussy arrangements", "pure harmonies", and "childish vulnerability", had originated from a "pop R&B" tradition.
+Music journalist Noah Berlatsky attributed various "white-coded" elements to the pop R&B tradition.
 (Note: Berlatsky argued that while Pet Sounds is rarely regarded as an R&B album and, in some respects, is seen as a counter to R&B traditions, this perception had been shaped by prevailing stereotypes about race, authenticity, and vulnerability, particularly regarding soul music, typically viewed "as less important—or more often just forgotten altogether.")

-The album's classification as rock music has been challenged.
-Journalist D. Strauss argued that its quality and subversion of rock traditions was what contributed to its significance in rock history.
-He proposed that categorizing it as easy listening (or "elevator music") reveals the album as "historically grounded, if incredibly ambitious".
-Wilson drew from older popular music styles, as did Spector, and some of his innovations had precedents in incidental music and Muzak arrangements from the previous decade; Strauss added, "Teenagers were so busy sneering at their parent's music that they neglected to notice".
-Wilson's orchestrations also drew stylistic parallels to exotica producers such as Baxter, Martin Denny, and Esquivel, particularly through the incorporation of culturally diverse timbres.
+Having seldom used string ensembles prior to Pet Sounds, Wilson drew from older popular music styles, as did Spector, and some of his innovations had precedents in 1950s incidental music and Muzak arrangements.
+(Note: While challenging the album's classification as rock music, journalist D. Strauss stated that listeners "neglected to notice" this quality and argued that the subversion of rock traditions was what contributed to the LP's significance in rock history; he proposed that categorizing it as easy listening (or "elevator music") revealed the work as "historically grounded, if incredibly ambitious".)
+Wilson's orchestrations drew stylistic parallels to exotica producers such as Les Baxter, Martin Denny, and Esquivel, particularly through the incorporation of culturally diverse timbres.
 (Note: Denny's former bandmember Julius Wechter contributed percussion to the album, and Wilson indicated in his second memoir that he had enjoyed Baxter's "big productions that sounded sort of like Phil Spector", but stated an unfamiliarity with Denny and "exotica music" in a 2017 phone interview.)